Chicago Father Seeks Answers After Teen Son Shot in Head Was Covered With a Sheet While Still Alive

-The father of a Chicago teenager among six people hit by gunfire said Wednesday he will put aside grieving until he gets answers as to why his son was covered in a sheet for an extended period when he was still alive.
+The father of a Chicago teenager who was among six people hit by gunfire said Wednesday he will put aside grieving until he gets answers as to why his son was covered in a sheet for an extended period when he was still alive.

 Eric Carey's son, Erin, died later at a hospital.
 Officials said paramedics treating him at the scene thought he was dead or mortally wounded.

-Bystanders at the scene of the shooting alerted first responders the 17-year-old recent high school graduate appeared to be breathing and moving.
-Erin Carey died at a hospital hours later.
+Bystanders at the scene of the shooting alerted first responders that the 17-year-old recent high school graduate appeared to be breathing and moving.
+Erin Carey died hours later.

 His father told reporters that first responders dropped the ball on treating his son.
-He thinks his son, who was shot in the head multiple times, was unattended for 30 minutes, possibly longer, as paramedics treated other people.
+He thinks his son, who was shot in the head multiple times, waited almost an hour as paramedics treated other people.

 According to CNN affiliate WLS, one other person was killed and four people were wounded outside a party in the Near West Side.
 A WLS camera was at the scene for at least 15 minutes before paramedics took the sheet off the teen and tried CPR.